CIFASIS/QuickFuzz/README.md

 ### Stack

 We **support** [Stack](www.haskellstack.org) to compile and install QuickFuzz.
 Before starting with it, make sure you have libgmp-dev installed otherwise ghc will fail to compile.
-Also, zlib.h is required to compile QuickFuzz (some packages required it).
+Also, zlib.h is required to compile QuickFuzz (some packages require it).
 For instance, in Ubuntu/Debian:

     # apt-get install zlib1g-dev libgmp-dev